-Mbox v4 supports the use of metadata to apply certain properties to content files (2D and 3D) when they are played back or displayed onscreen.
+Mbox v4 uses metadata to apply certain properties to content files (2D and 3D) when they are displayed onscreen.
 The metadata can include properties such as:

 - + Enabling embedded audio playback in a movie file.
-Refer to "Audio Output" on page 98 for additional information on audio playback. - + Linking a movie to timecode start times for timecode sync playmodes.
-Refer to "Timecode Synchronization" on page 102. - + Setting the playback rate (in fps) for individual image sequences, overriding the global preference. - + Setting the scaling factor or axis flipping properties for objects.
+Refer to "Audio Output" on page 98. - + Linking a movie to timecode start times for timecode sync playmodes.
+Refer to "Timecode Synchronization" on page 103. - + Setting the playback rate (in fps) for individual image sequences, overriding the global preference.
+Refer to "Image Sequences" on page 161. - + Setting the scaling factor or axis flipping properties for objects.
+Refer to "Compiling Vertex Array Files" on page 82.